Finding The Right Personal Trainer

 The next stage should be to check that you are medically fit.
 This is especially important if you have joint problems, diabetes, asthma or if you’re recovering from cancer or undergoing treatment.
 If you have any other symptoms that might indicate a problem with your respiratory system or heart such as feeling lightheaded, breathlessness or swelling in your lower limbs, it’s imperative you see a doctor first.
 Likewise, if you have heart or kidney disease or any other health concern, speak to your doctor before pursuing your plans.

-Learn How to Find a Personal Trainer
+Learn How to Find the Right Personal Trainer

 Finding a personal trainer isn’t a decision you should rush: you need to find a team you can work with long-term, if you’re going to build trust with them and see better results.